EG9600 Ultra HD 3D Curved Smart OLED TV

 - 3D capable – includes two pairs of passive 3D glasses

 I recently had the opportunity to audition the 65EG9600, and what I experienced with its overall performance was very impressive.

 Contrast and black levels like no other…

-Black levels on the EG9600 were absolute black, and I mean the deepest, darkest most inky blacks I have ever seen with the exception of other OLED TVs I’ve encountered.
+Black levels on the EG9600 were absolutely black, and I mean the deepest, darkest most inky blacks I have ever seen with the exception of other OLED TVs I’ve encountered.

 The bezel on this display is a deep jet black, and what I immediately noticed was how the black bars on any given picture image I viewed, perfectly blended with the black bezel on this TV.
 Now that’s what I call true black levels.